ibrahimtangco/doc_clinicx_system/README.md

 #### **Option 2: Copy Manually**

-Copy the entire project folder to the target computer and navigate to it in the terminal.
+Copy the entire project folder to the target computer and **navigate to it in the terminal**.

 ---

 ### **2. Install Dependencies**

-Run the following command inside the project folder to install PHP dependencies:
+In the terminal, run the following command inside the project folder to install PHP dependencies:

 ```bash
 composer install